colmulhall/colmulhall.github.io/_pages/about.md

 I use [Hover][hvr] for dealing with the domain.
 I have tweaked the appearance to my preference.

-I use [Sublime Text][sbltxt] for any code tweaks.
+I use any number of text editors for code tweaks and writing posts.
 Posts are written in [Markdown][mrkd].

 Some [stats][stats].